-Age and Committee memberships are as of April 9, 2021.
+^{} Age and Committee memberships are as of April 9, 2021.
 Dr. Freire and Mr. Jones are each new director nominees standing for election to our Board of Directors at the Annual Meeting.
-If elected, Dr. Freire and Mr. Jones will become members of our Compensation and Management Development Committee.
 Robert W. Pangia is the Chair of our Compensation and Management Development Committee.
 Mr. Pangia is retiring from our Board of Directors, effective as of the Annual Meeting.
-Following Mr. Pangia's retirement from our Board of Directors, Mr. Posner will become the Chair of our Compensation and Management Development Committee.

-AC: Audit Committee C&MDC: Compensation and Management Development Committee

-CGC: Corporate Governance Committee
+C&MDC: Compensation and Management Development Committee CGC: Corporate Governance Committee